Katherine Albrecht

-Dr. Katherine Albrecht is a consumer privacy advocate, Vice President (VP) of Startpage.com and spokesperson against radio-frequency identification (RFID).
-Albrecht devised the term "spy chips" to describe RFID tags such as those embedded in passport cards and certain enhanced United States driver's licenses.
-Albrecht holds Doctorate in Human Development and Consumer Education from Harvard University.
+Dr. Katherine Albrecht is a consumer privacy advocate, radio host, author, and psychologist.
+She is co-founder and Vice President (VP) of StartMail.com, which provides private, AI-free, encrypted email accounts, and she is a spokesperson against Artificial Intelligence.
+Albrecht was an early opponent of radio-frequency identification (RFID), and devised the highly inaccurate term "spy chips" to describe RFID tags such as those embedded in passport cards and certain enhanced United States driver's licenses.
+Once it became clear RFID was not being used to spy on anyone and posed no privacy issues at all, Albrecht stopped discussing the topic.
+She holds a Doctorate in Human Development and Psychology, with a concentration in Adult Development and Consumer Education, from Harvard University.

 Albrecht was interviewed about RFID chips in Aaron Russo's 2006 documentary America: From Freedom to Fascism.

 Publications

 Books

-Albrecht and Liz McIntyre (CASPIAN's communications director) co-authored the book Spychips: How Major Corporations and Government Plan to Track Your Every Move, which won the November 2005 Lysander Spooner Award for advancing the literature of liberty.
-The book lays out the potential implications of RFID on privacy and civil liberties.
-RFID industry representatives have criticized it, claiming the authors exaggerate some RFID privacy threats.
+Albrecht and Liz McIntyre co-authored the book Spychips: How Major Corporations and Government Plan to Track Your Every Move, which won the November 2005 Lysander Spooner Award for advancing the literature of liberty.
+The book laid out the potential implications of RFID on privacy and civil liberties and planned uses, citing patents and plans by the retail industry.
+RFID industry representatives criticized it, claiming the authors exaggerate some RFID privacy threats.
 In a lengthy rebuttal, Albrecht asked why critics don't "mention sworn patent documents from IBM describing ways to secretly follow innocent people in libraries, theaters, and public restrooms through the RFID tags in their clothes and belongings?
 Where is […] outrage over BellSouth's patent-pending plans to pick through our garbage and skim the data contained in the RFID tags we discard?"